kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 **Step 2:** Run `npm start` to start the app.
 After successful compilation the app would be running in `http://localhost:3000/`.

-**Note:** If the process was successful, you would recieve the following in your terminal
+**Note:** If the process was successful, you would receive the following in your terminal

 ```
 Compiled with warnings.